aj03794/fundamentals-of-software-architecture-2nd-edition/README.md

     - *Cohesion* in component design refers to how unified the contained is in its purpose
     - High functional cohesion implies that an architecture quantum does something purposeful
     - **In distributed architectures like event-driven or microservices, architects are more likely to design each service to match a single workflow, so that service would exhibit high functional cohesion**
-- Following are different types of coupling
+- Following are different types of coupling:
     - *Semantic coupling*
         - *Inherent, natural connections within the business problem itself, regardless of code*
         - Natural coupling of the problem for which an architect is building a solution